Published: 03-12-2026, 04:45 pm | Updated: 06-19-2026, 04:58 pm

 One of the most common misconceptions about gold is that it’s a simple CPI tracker.
 The 100-year data shows that’s an oversimplification — and research from the World Gold Council confirms it.
 Gold is better understood as a barometer for real interest rates and monetary confidence — with CPI being one input, not the whole equation.

-Real interest rates represent the return on “safe” assets after accounting for inflation.
-When the Fed funds rate is 5% and inflation is 7%, real rates are deeply negative — and gold becomes attractive relative to cash or bonds.
-When real rates are positive (as they were throughout most of the 1980s and 1990s), the opportunity cost of holding gold increases, and the metal tends to underperform.
+The key relationship is this: gold rises when real interest rates are low or negative, and falls when real rates are high and positive.
+Real interest rates are the return on U.S. Treasury bonds after subtracting inflation.
+When the Federal Reserve’s federal funds rate is 5% and CPI inflation is 7%, real rates are negative 2% — and gold becomes attractive relative to cash or government bonds that are losing purchasing power.
+When real rates are positive — as they were throughout most of the 1980s and 1990s, when the federal funds rate routinely exceeded 6–8% while inflation was subdued — the opportunity cost of holding non-yielding gold rises, and the metal typically underperforms.

 Other documented drivers of gold prices include:

-- Geopolitical risk: Gold reliably attracts safe-haven demand during periods of conflict, financial instability, or institutional uncertainty.
+Geopolitical risk: Gold reliably attracts safe-haven demand during periods of conflict, financial instability, or institutional uncertainty.

-- Dollar strength: Since gold is priced in U.S. dollars, a weakening dollar generally supports higher gold prices and vice versa.
+Dollar strength: Since gold is priced in U.S. dollars, a weakening dollar generally supports higher gold prices and vice versa.

 For a closer look at how each of these forces plays out in real time, see 5 Key Drivers of Gold Spot Price Movements.

 Cash tells the opposite story.
 A $20 bill from 1924 buys almost nothing comparable today.
 This is the essential case for gold as a financial anchor: fiat currency is a depreciating asset by design.
 Gold is not.
+See our dedicated data analysis in Gold’s Purchasing Power: What One Ounce Buys Over Time.

 One hundred years of data deliver a clear verdict with important caveats: gold is a reliable long-run store of value and a strong performer during high-inflation, low-real-rate environments.
 It is not a perfect short-term hedge, and it can underperform for extended periods when monetary policy is tight and inflation is subdued.